How To Make A Simple Valentine

-69Yesterday I was at the store buying a few groceries and I saw a few people complaining about the cost of Valentine's Day cards.
-You can always buy a package of Valentine's Day cards to save money, but quite a few people want to buy a special card for their significant other.
+Are you tired of Valentine's Day cards from the store?
+Anyone can buy a package of Valentine's Day cards to save money, but quite a few people want to buy a special card for their significant other.
 Most of the nice individual cards can be a little pricey unless you stick to the ninety-nine cent cards.
-Not to sound like a penny pincher, but do you really have a dollar or three dollars to spend on a card right now?
-With a package of card stock you can make a cute and simple Valentine card with supplies from around your house, or you can even buy new markers, colored pencils, pencils, pens, or whatever type of supplies needed for making your card.
-Of course there is also the option of designing a card on the computer and priting it out, but for this hub I decided to make a simple Valentine's card that cost me absolutely nothing, except for the supplies I already had sitting around my house.
+Not to sound like a penny pincher, but do you really have so much extra chang to spend on a card right now?
+With a package of card stock, you can make a cute and simple Valentine cards with supplies from around your house, or you can even buy new markers, colored pencils, pencils, pens, or whatever type of supplies needed for making your card.
+Of course, there is also the option of designing a card on the computer and printing it out, but for this hub, I decided to make a simple Valentine's card that cost me absolutely nothing, except for the supplies I already had sitting around my house.
 So here are a few ideas on how to make a simple Valentine's Day card that will save you money this holiday season.
 Here are the suggested supplies for this project:

 - A blank card.